What Is Intermodal Drayage? Meaning, Benefits & Costs

 What is Drayage?
 Short-Haul Container Transport

-• Port-to-warehouse – taking a container directly from port to a nearby storage facility or factory.
+• Port (pier) drayage – moves a container from a marine terminal to a nearby facility or cross‑dock.

 What is Intermodal Transportation?